İsmail Beşikçi: On Kurds

-For many years, Ismail Beşikçi was the only non-Kurdish person in Turkey to speak out loud and clearly in defense of the rights of the Kurds.
+For many years, İsmail Beşikçi was the only non-Kurdish person in Turkey to speak out loud and clearly in defense of the rights of the Kurds.
 Continuing to write and speak in spite of all attempts to silence him, Beşikçi has become a powerful and important symbol for the Kurds and for the human rights movement of Turkey.
 He has been described as "modern Turkey's pioneer of Kurdish studies".

-Ismail Besikci has authored several important works on Kurdish social organization and the continuing plight of Kurds today.
+Ismail Beşikçi has authored several important works on Kurdish social organization and the continuing plight of Kurds today.
 His most famous work is International Colony Kurdistan.
-Besikci argues that the Turkish state has been practicing a policy of genocide against Kurds over the past 80 years.
-International Colony Kurdistan is probably Besikci's most open critique of the present division of Kurdistan, an ethnically contagious area (mainly) between Turkey, Iran and Iraq - with a Kurdish population of several million people.
-Besikci argues that, for all their political differences, there is a longstanding understanding between these regional states to deny Kurds the right of self-determination and nationhood.
-Ismail Besikci's International Colony Kurdistan was originally published in 1991 and led to the imprisonment of the author in Turkey.
+Beşikçi argues that the Turkish state has been practicing a policy of genocide against Kurds over the past 80 years.
+International Colony Kurdistan is probably Beşikçi's most open critique of the present division of Kurdistan, an ethnically contagious area (mainly) between Turkey, Iran and Iraq - with a Kurdish population of several million people.
+Beşikçi argues that, for all their political differences, there is a longstanding understanding between these regional states to deny Kurds the right of self-determination and nationhood.
+Ismail Beşikçi's International Colony Kurdistan was originally published in 1991 and led to the imprisonment of the author in Turkey.
 The book remains a roadmap for our understanding of Kurdistan today.

 On the Kurdistan Workers' Party

-He is a prominent criticizer of Abdullah Öcalan, the leader of the Kurdistan Workers' Party (PKK), who doesn't support the creation of an independent Kurdistan.
+He is a prominent opponent of Abdullah Öcalan, the leader of the Kurdistan Workers' Party (PKK), having criticized Öcalan for not supporting the creation of an independent Kurdistan.
 In 2010 he was again prosecuted, this time by the attorney general of Istanbul for “PKK propaganda” on account of an article on "The rights of the nations to self-determination and the Kurds" that he wrote for the "Association of Contemporary Lawyers".

 Imprisonment

 He was charged for over 100 years but released from jail in 1999.
+After writing an article for the Contemporary Lawyer's Association, he was accused in June 2010 of "making propaganda for the PKK" using the Anti-Terror Law of Turkey.
 In March 2011 he was sentenced to 15 months in prison.
+He was also convicted under the Anti-Terrorism law for his book Işlevsizleşen Yasaklar- Non functioning Bans.

+His publisher, Unsal Ozturk, was prosecuted with him under the Terror Law for the book Nation that Discovered Itself, the Kurds, and at least 18 more of Beşikçi's books.